 Skip to main content

-When did World War II begin?
+When did the Second World War start?

-In response to Germany's aggression, just two days later, on September 3rd, 1939, France and Britain declared war on Nazi Germany, officially signaling the commencement of World War II.
-The invasion of Poland served as a grim harbinger of Nazi Germany's willingness to resort to aggression and violence to achieve its objectives.
-Moreover, it precipitated a global conflict of unprecedented scale and destruction, leaving an enduring imprint on human history as one of the deadliest conflicts ever witnessed.
+In response to Germany's aggression, France and Britain declared war on Nazi Germany on September 3, 1939.
+The invasion of Poland served as a grim harbinger of the atrocities to come, setting the stage for a global conflict of unprecedented scale and devastation.
+The war would leave an enduring mark on human history as one of the deadliest and most destructive conflicts ever witnessed.

-The Second World War stands as one of the most devastating conflicts in human history, claiming an estimated 50-85 million lives.
-This staggering toll included approximately ±20 million military personnel and a tragic ±40 million civilians.
-The causes of death were varied and harrowing, ranging from deliberate genocide, such as the Holocaust, to brutal massacres, bombings, disease outbreaks, and widespread famine.
-It is paramount to honor and preserve the memory of those who perished during this dark chapter in history.
-The infographic provided below offers a detailed breakdown of casualties by country, encompassing both military and civilian losses.
-By hovering over the dots, users can access specific numbers.
+The Second World War remains one of the most catastrophic events in human history, claiming an estimated 50-85 million lives.
+This staggering toll includes approximately 20 million military personnel and a tragic 40 million civilians.
+The causes of death were varied and horrific, ranging from deliberate genocide, such as the Holocaust, to brutal massacres, bombings, disease outbreaks, and widespread famine.

-Military deaths represent the sacrifices of soldiers and other armed forces personnel, while civilian deaths encompass the untold stories of non-combatants, including Jews, executed civilians, Roma and Sinti people, homosexuals, forced laborers, and countless others who fell victim to the atrocities of war.
+Civilian deaths encompass the untold stories of non-combatants, including Jews, executed civilians, Roma and Sinti people, homosexuals, forced laborers, and countless others who fell victim to the atrocities of war.
 Let us never forget the profound sacrifices made during the Second World War, as we continue to learn from history and strive towards a future of peace and understanding.

 This website is a tribute to the people of WW2